AlexAltea/nucleus/docs/technical/ps3/gpu.md

 * __PFIFO__: Pulls commands from the command buffers and delivers them to other engines.
 * __PGRAPH__: 2D and 3D rendering engine.

-In addition, there exists the pseudo-engine SOFTWARE, Causes an interrupt to runPseudo-engine

 ### PFIFO
 Can control the following engines: